Guide to Fushimi Inari Shrine

 Food & Souvenirs

 For street food, the stalls at Fushimi Inari Taisha will have plenty of delicious snacks.
-Try the Hashimaki Okinomiyaki which is a Japanese savoury pancake on a stick.
+Try the Hashimaki Okinomiyaki which is a Japanese savory pancake on a stick.
 More something more substantial, try the yakisoba stir-fry and the prawn rice cracker with egg.
-Grilled salted fish on a stick is a personal favourite of mine, as well as grilled squid skewers.
-There are plenty of desserts too, including custard creams, red bean pancakes and my favourite, sweet potato fries.
+Grilled salted fish on a stick is a personal favorite of mine, as well as grilled squid skewers.
+There are plenty of desserts too, including custard creams, red bean pancakes and my favorite, sweet potato fries.

 For a sit-down meal, I recommend the following cafés and restaurants which have excellent and affordable food: Vermillion Cafe, Inarinadai Dohachi for Udon or Kyoto Shoryu for ramen.
 Try Kitsune Udon which is a noodle soup with seasoned fried tofu in dashi broth and topped with pink-swirl narutomaki fish cake.